git-sahi/CODSOFT/ContactBook/ContactBook_ReadMe.txt

 1. For this Contact Book, I’ve used Object-Oriented Programming (OOP) to manage contact data and save it in a JSON file.
-I’ve also built an interactive GUI using tkinter for user convenience.
+I’ve also built an interactive GUI using ttk for user convenience.

 2. I’ve included a dummy JSON file with fake contact details just for testing purposes—that's also pushed into this GitHub repo.